ceph/ceph/doc/rados/operations/crush-map-edits.rst

 :Prerequisite: Follows ``step choose``.
 :Example: ``step emit``

-.. important:: To activate one or more rules with a common ruleset number to a pool, set the ruleset number of the pool.
+.. important:: A given CRUSH rule may be assigned to multiple pools, but it is not possible for a single pool to have multiple CRUSH rules.

 Placing Different Pools on Different OSDS: